Applying Subschemas Conditionally¶

 For example, here is another way to write the above:

-This instance has a credit_card
+This instance has a credit_card, but it's missing a billing_address:

-and
+dependentRequired and

-were one keyword called dependencies
+dependentSchemas were one keyword called dependencies.
+If

 the dependency value was an array, it would behave like

-and if the dependency value was a schema, it
+dependentRequired and if the dependency value was a schema, it

-would behave like dependentSchema
+would behave like dependentSchema.

 If-Then-Else¶

-keywords allow the application of a
+The if, then and else keywords allow the application of a

-subschema based on the outcome of another schema, much like the if
+subschema based on the outcome of another schema, much like the if/then/else constructs you've probably seen in traditional

 programming languages.